 Boiling water generally isn't hot enough to seal high heat kanekalon.
 We recommend using a steamer or a wet wash cloth and straightener to seal dreads.
 High heat kanekalon is best suited for crochet dreads.
 For braids, it's best to seal the ends with rubber bands or thread, or use a damp cloth/straightener (like with dreads).

 Length: 24" folded, 48" unfolded (60 cm folded, 120 cm unfolded).

 Weight: 3.5 ounces (100 g).

 Texture: Smooth, only very slightly kinky yaky texture.
 High heat kanekalon is very soft and somewhat slippery compared to regular kanekalon.

 Brand: I Kick Shins.

 Color: Anemone (soft medium purple at the top fading down to a bright magenta in the center and light pink at the tips).

-The last three product pictures are color comparison pictures that show the following:
+The last two product pictures are color comparison pictures that show the following: